MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

 ## OSE208

-Error OSE208 indicates that you can only share OneDrive sites with guest users who are already in your directory.
+Error OSE208 indicates that you can only share OneDrive files and folders with guests who are already in your directory.
 You can [add guests directly through Azure Active Directory](https://docs.microsoft.com/azure/active-directory/b2b/b2b-quickstart-add-guest-users-portal), or you can change the setting by doing the following:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

-2. In the left pane, under **Admin centers**, select **OneDrive**.
+2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

-3. Select **Sharing**.
+3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

+4. In the left pane of the new SharePoint admin center, under **Policies**, select **Sharing**.

-4. Under **External sharing**, select either **New and existing external users** or **Anyone** for **OneDrive**.
+5. Under **External sharing**, change the OneDrive setting to either **Anyone** or **New and existing external users**.

-5. Click **Save**.
+6. Select **Save**.

 Try sharing again.

 ## OSE303

-Error OSE303 indicates that the person sharing the file or folder is not a member of the security groups that are allowed to share with authenticated users and by using anonymous links.
+Error OSE303 indicates that the person sharing the file or folder is not a member of the security groups that are allowed to share with guests who sign in and by using Anyone links.
 To change this setting:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

 3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-4. In the left pane, click **sharing**.
+4. In the left pane of the new SharePoint admin center, under **Policies**, select **Sharing**.

 5. Select **Limit external sharing to specific security groups**.

-6. Under **Who can share outside your organization**. note the security groups listed for **Let only users in selected security groups share with authenticated external users and using anonymous links**.
+6. Under **Who can share outside your organization**, note the security groups listed for **Let only users in selected security groups share with authenticated external users and using anonymous links**.
 You need to add the user to one of the listed security groups.
-(Alternatively, you can uncheck the check box and remove the sharing restriction.)
+(Alternatively, you can clear the check box and remove the sharing restriction.)

 To add a user to a security group:

-1. In the Microsoft 365 admin center, in the left pane, expand **Groups** and then click **Groups**.
-2. Scroll through the list of groups to find the one that you want to edit.
+1. On the [Groups page of the Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/groups), find the group you want to edit.
-3. Click the group, and then in the details pane, click **Edit** for **Members**.
+2. Select the group, and then on the Members tab, select **View all and manage members**.
-4. Click **Add members**.
+3. Select **Add members**.
-5. Type the user's name in the search box, select the check box in the results list, and then click **Save**.
+4. Enter the user's name in the search box, select the check box in the results list, and then click **Save**.
-6. Click **Close** three times.
+5. Click **Close** three times.

 Try sharing again.

 ## OSE304

-Error OSE304 indicates that the person sharing the file or folder is not a member of the security groups that are allowed to share with authenticated users.
+Error OSE304 indicates that the person sharing the file or folder is not a member of the security groups that are allowed to share with guests who sign in.
 To change this setting:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

 3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-4. In the left pane, click **sharing**.
+4. In the left pane of the new SharePoint admin center, under **Policies**, select **Sharing**.

 5. Select **Limit external sharing to specific security groups**.

-6. Under **Who can share outside your organization**. note the security groups listed for **Let only users in selected security groups share with authenticated external users**.
+6. Under **Who can share outside your organization**, note the security groups listed for **Let only users in selected security groups share with authenticated external users**.
 You need to add the user to one of the listed security groups.
-(Alternatively, you can uncheck the check box and remove the sharing restriction.)
+(Alternatively, you can clear the check box and remove the sharing restriction.)

 To add a user to a security group:

-1. In the Microsoft 365 admin center, in the left pane, expand **Groups** and then click **Groups**.
-2. Scroll through the list of groups to find the one that you want to edit.
+1. On the [Groups page of the Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/groups), find the group you want to edit.
-3. Click the group, and then in the details pane, click **Edit** for **Members**.
+2. Select the group, and then on the Members tab, select **View all and manage members**.
-4. Click **Add members**.
+3. Select **Add members**.
-5. Type the user's name in the search box, select the check box in the results list, and then click **Save**.
+4. Enter the user's name in the search box, select the check box in the results list, and then click **Save**.
-6. Click **Close** three times.
+5. Click **Close** three times.

 Try sharing again.

 ## OSE401

-Error OSE401 indicates that the user you are trying to share with a domain that is not on the allow list for your organization.
+Error OSE401 indicates that your organization-level setting lets you share with only people on specific domains.
+The person you're trying to share with is not on one of the listed domains.
 To change this setting:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

 3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-4. In the left pane, click **sharing**.
+4. In the left pane of the new SharePoint admin center, under **Policies**, select **Sharing**.

-5. Under **Advanced settings for external sharing**, add the domain that you want to share with to the list of allowed domains.
-Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains**. check box.
+5. Under **Advanced settings for external sharing**, select **Add domains**, add the domain that you want to share with to the list of allowed domains, and select **OK**.
+Alternatively, you can turn off domain filtering by clearing the **Limit external sharing by domain** check box.
-6. Click **OK**.
+6. Select **Save**.

 Try sharing again.

 ## OSE402

-Error OSE402 indicates that the user you are trying to share with a domain that is on the deny list for your organization.
+Error OSE402 indicates that your organization-level setting blocks sharing with people on specific domains.
+The person you're trying to share with is on one of the listed domains.
 To change this setting:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

 3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-4. In the left pane, click **sharing**.
+4. In the left pane of the new SharePoint admin center, under **Policies**, select **Sharing**.

-5. Under **Advanced settings for external sharing**, remove the domain that you want to share with from the list of denied domains.
-Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains**. check box.
+5. Under **Advanced settings for external sharing**, select **Add domains**, remove the domain from the list of blocked domains, and select **OK**.
+Alternatively, you can turn off domain filtering by clearing the **Limit external sharing by domain** check box.

-6. Click **OK**.
+6. Select **Save**.

 Try sharing again.

 ## OSE403

-Error OSE403 indicates that the user you are trying to share with a domain that is not on the allow list for the site that you're sharing from.
+Error OSE403 indicates that the site from which you're sharing lets you share with only people on specific domains.
+The person you're trying to share with is not on one of the listed domains.
 To change this setting:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)